Holiday Simmer Pots

-Simmer pots are also a great way to recycle rather than compost or throw away orange rinds, lemon and lime peels, and apple and pear skins.
+Simmer pots are also a great way to recycle rather than throw away orange rinds, lemon and lime peels, and apple and pear skins.
 They can be used fresh or dried.
 (And, it is also possible to refrigerate the ingredients for a few days and reuse for simmering a 2nd time.)
+After simmering, whatever has been used can be composted.

 Simmer pot combinations are more of an art than a science.
 There are lots of potpourri combinations but really it boils down to personal preference or what you have on hand to work with.
 Experimenting with combinations is fun.
-Some of my favorite holiday combinations include apple skins, orange rinds, cinnamon sticks, and whole cloves along with bay leaves, whole nutmeg, fresh or dried rosemary, and fresh or dried ginger.
-Sometimes I use a drop or two of pure vanilla or an essential oil and even a little apple cider if there is some on hand.
+Fall, winter, or holiday combinations might include apple skins, orange rinds, cinnamon sticks, and whole cloves along with bay leaves, whole nutmeg, fresh or dried rosemary, and fresh or dried ginger.
+A drop or two of pure vanilla or an essential oil or even a little apple cider also add to the ambiance.

 A simmer pot recipe can also be great when someone is sick as long as the smell does not upset their stomach.
 The combinations of citrus, rosemary, clove, cinnamon and eucalyptus are germ-fighting as well as comforting, soothing, and healing to the body as the vapors are breathed in.